Supercolony-net/sol2ink/README.md

 ### Examples

 Examples are stored in the example folder, where we have the input Solidity file and the output Rust and Ink! file.
+Here we can find a folder with interface transpiling example and a folder with contracts transpiling example.
+All examples are taken from OpenZeppelin repository, and then transpiled to ink! by Sol2Ink.
+Sol2Ink can at the time handle simple smart contracts parsing without inheritance, that is why in contracts we removed inheritance, and changed the calls to the Context functions to the basic retrieving of this data.